calogica/calogica.com/_posts/2018-12-17-parsing-nested-json-snowflake.md

 ## Summary
 I hope this post provided some motivation to look to the JSON query and manipulation features in Snowflake as an alternative to preprocessing pipelines in Python and highlighted the power inherent in a distributed data warehouse platform.

-For more on the topic, the [Snowflake documentation](https://docs.snowflake.net/manuals/user-guide/json-basics-tutorial.html) is a good start, or [drop us a line](/about) if you have any questions.
+For more on the topic, the [Snowflake documentation](https://docs.snowflake.net/manuals/user-guide/json-basics-tutorial.html) is a good start, or [drop me a line](/about) if you have any questions.